-We all have our own systems for keeping on top of our personal bookkeeping: some of us are super organised, using budgeting apps and filing systems, whereas others simply hope for the best.
+We all have our own systems for keeping on top of our personal bookkeeping.
+Some of us are super organised, using budgeting apps and filing systems, whereas others simply hope for the best.

 What is bookkeeping?

-In order for your business to be successful, you need to be balancing the books every single month, otherwise, you might struggle with paying for things like equipment, suppliers and even your taxes.
+In order for your business to be successful, you need to be balancing the books every single month, otherwise, you might struggle with paying for things like stock, suppliers and even your taxes.

-Why is it important?
+Why is bookkeeping important?

-You won’t be able to run your business for very long without sound knowledge of your business finances.
+You won’t be able to run your business for very long without sound knowledge of your finances.

-There’s a number of different taxes small businesses need to pay throughout the year and bookkeeping means you can correctly calculate how much they’ll be.
+There’s a number of different taxes small businesses need to pay throughout the year, and bookkeeping means you can correctly calculate how much they’ll be.
 This helps you prepare for the financial year ahead and allows you to think about what your next moves are, whether that’s growing your business or setting up a limited company.